Debuggingdan/alx-system_engineering-devops/0x00-shell_basics/README.md

-#Script that prints the absolute pathname of the current directory
+#Display the content list of the current directory